iyadshaheen/taxi/README.md

 Installation:

-    CityTaxi will be hosted on github: https://github.com/juanitohf/CityTaxi.git.
+    CityTaxi will be hosted on github: https://github.com/iyadshaheen/taxi.git.
     Open it on eclipse and download Google play services and attach it into CityTaxi app.
     Go to https://code.google.com/apis/console and enable the API Google Maps Android API v2.

 Dependencies:

     1. Git repository: The distribution revision control and source code management system.
-                        If cloned from Github, that will be 'git cloneÿhttps://github.com/juanitohf/CityTaxi.git <option>',
+                        If cloned from Github, that will be 'git cloneÃ¿ https://github.com/iyadshaheen/taxi.git <option>',
                         <option> could be the repository name that you want to name it on your local machine; or without <option>,
                         will be the name of CityTaxi.
 In addition, user can go to the above url, and download zip file.
     2. Apache Web Server: